Speaking Your Truth: Why the Ancient Egyptians weighed hearts, not brains

 What blocks your authentic voice

-• The fear of not being liked.
-Likability is the smoothness that comes from never quite saying anything.
+- The fear of not being liked.
+Likability is the polish left behind after you've sanded off anything that might land badly.

-• Burnout.
-When you're depleted, the borrowed voice is genuinely cheaper than the real one.
+- Burnout.
+When you're depleted, copy-pasting someone else's words is genuinely cheaper than finding your own.

 Being true to your voice is hard.
 You will be misunderstood and criticised.
 People might think you're too weird or too much.